 She is constantly learning and teaching new ways to help women empower themselves, generate more income, and instill successful habits into their daily lives.

-People love her blog because it offers inspiration, action steps, and support on everything from business and brand building, to superhuman health and living in alignment.
+People love her blog, She Takes on The World, because it offers inspiration, action steps, and support on everything from business and brand building, to superhuman health and living in alignment.

 There are a couple of things we love about Nerd Fitness.

 First, Steve Kamb launched it because he couldn’t find this type of site online, so he created what he wanted to see.

 Second, we love that he gives away killer content, while also selling courses and private coaching to help people meet their goals that much faster.

 Through his flagship course, Nerd Fitness has helped more than 40,000 men and women gain strength, lose weight, and boost their confidence.